MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab04_Route_Cases.md

 15. Open the **Service Required** case.

-16. The case will be have been routed to the *Silver* queue.
+16. The case will be have been routed to the *Silver* queue because its **Case Subject** is set to Maintenance.